 OPDAT’s Western Hemisphere Programs (WHP) provide capacity building and technical assistance to foreign prosecutors, judges, and investigators throughout Latin America and the Caribbean, most often through the deployment of experienced Resident Legal Advisors (RLAs).
-There are currently 16 RLA positions in this region.
+Currently, there are 21 RLA, two International Computer Hacking and Intellectual Property Advisor (ICHIPs) and one Intermittent Legal Advisor (ILA) positions in the region.
 OPDAT’s WHP programs, funded by the U.S. Department of State, are focused on a variety of subject matters, but the work in the region places a large emphasis on helping countries transition to the accusatory system and providing case based mentoring in relation to complex investigations involving transnational criminal organizations (TCOs).